THE BASICS: FIRE IN THE CHAPARRAL

 The Natural Fire Return Interval

 The highest lightning frequencies in the United States occur in the Southeast and the Southwestern regions.
 Both of these areas have forests that have short fire return intervals - long leaf pine in the Southeast, ponderosa pine in the Southwest.
 The lightning frequency in California is extremely low.
 For much of the state it borders on being non-existent.
-This is a good proxy for natural fire return intervals - extremely long for most of the state, to a bit more in the Sierra Nevada Mountains.
+This is a good proxy for natural fire rotations: 135 years or more for coastal areas around San Francisco, to shorter rotataions in the Sierra Nevada Mountains where lightning is more common.